Sudhansh6/Stock-Analysis/README.md

 - Be flexible with patterns (quantify and verify) – While the text book definition of a pattern could state a certain criteria, there could be minor variations to the pattern owing to market conditions.
 So one needs to be a bit flexible.
 However one needs to be flexible within limits, and hence it is required to always quantify the flexibility.
 - Look for a prior trend – If you are looking at a bullish pattern, the prior trend should be bearish and likewise if you are looking for a bearish pattern, the prior trend should be bullish.

+### Single Candlestick Patterns
 ### Marubozu
+> A Marubozu ('bald' in Japanese) has negligble upper and lower shadows.
+It can appear anywhere on the chart without any specific prior trend.
+#### Bullish Marubozu -
+> **Thoughts**: Buyers are strongly bullish and have bought shares at every price.
+This trend is expected to continue.
+**Recommended Actions**: Look for buying oppurtunities.
+The *buy price should be around closing price* of Marubozu.
+The *stop loss can be set to low of Marubozu*.
+It is not recommended to trade on extremely short or long candles.

+### Spinning top
+> A Spinning top has short body and almost equal upper and lower shadows.
+> **Thoughts**: The bulls and bears both tried to influence the market but their attempts were futile.
+It shows indecisiveness amongst both bulls and bears.
+#### Spinning Tops in Downtrend:
+> **Thoughts**: The market may continue to be bearish or it may reverse ending up in bullish sessions with equal probability.
+ **Recommended Actions**: The trader needds to be prepared for both scenarios.
+They may place half of their investment for trading.

+### The Dojis
+ > A Doji has negligible or nil body and there are no restrictions on the shadows.
+Explanations are similar to that of Spinning Top.

+### Paper Umbrella
+> A paper umbrella is characterized by a long lower shadow(x2 body) with a small upper body. *Hammer may have less risk compared to Hanging Man*.
+#### Hammer
+> Appears after a downtrend
+**Thoughts**: Bears were controlling the market until this pattern is seen.
+The bulls attempted to take control.
+A bullish trend may be seen in the following sessions.
+**Recommended Actions**: Look for buying oppurtunities.
+The *stoploss is the low of hammer*.
+#### Hanging Man
+> Appears after an uptrend.
+**Thoughts**: Bulls were in control of the market.
+Appearance of Hanging Man shows that the bears have entered the market.
+**Recommended Actions**: A short can be initiated with *high of candle as stop loss*.

+### The Shooting Star
+> It looks like an inverted Paper Umbrella.
+Prior trend should be Bullish.
+**Thoughts**: Bulls were in control but Bears made a good attempt to control the markets.
+The bears are expecteed to control the market over the next trading sessions.
+**Recommended Actions**: *High of the body can be set to stoploss* for a short trade.

+### Multiple Candlestick Patterns
+###

 ## Currency Basics